Afterschool Educational Enrichment

 Tutoring and Homework Support

-Our one-on-one tutoring program supports 60 youth.
-Our focus is on English language acquisition and Social Emotional Learning skills, and our goal is to help English Language Learners achieve reclassification as English language proficient.
+Our tutoring program focuses on English language acquisition and Social Emotional Learning skills, and our goal is to help English Language Learners achieve reclassification as English language proficient.
 We provide support to strengthen youth language acquisition through literacy infused enrichment at all our school sites.
 The goal is to expand this exposure to more youth in our afterschool programs and to provide training to school staff on restorative/transformative justice practices, habits of mind skills, and culturally and language-appropriate interventions.

 Students choose among electives in science, cooking, media arts, art and drama, electives that infuse literacy, while appealing students’ unique interests.
 For example, the science class emphasizes new word decoding of and lab reports.
 In cooking class, students read recipes, create cookbooks, and present their cooking skills to their peers.
 Brain Soup students receive intensive homework support with the same 4:1 ratio.